The Biker Chronicles

 Riding twenty miles past the Corporate Chain Restaurant to find breakfast at an independent diner.
 Meals out of a saddlebag.
 Living in by-the-month rentals and sleeping at girlfriends’ digs and brothers’ couches and park campgrounds and out-of-sight pastures.
 The job you love or endure for the bucks to support the ones you love and pay for the bike and gas.

-that are, women that were.
+Women that are, women that were.
 The first lady who lasted more than one summer, the first one you loved as much as your motorcycle, fluttering album pages of ephemeral loves, pages you entrusted for decades with a brother, safe from exes.
 The Perfect Woman who wasn’t attached when you were and then was attached when you weren’t and you still think of her wistfully now and again.
-The married firecracker who loved riding your bike and riding you, just lust she said no strings no risk.
-You lit her fires a thousand times then she begged you to believe the child she bore wasn't yours.
-Still you asked dozens of times and now even two decades later you wonder. . .

 Women who twist their own throttle, women who ride with their man, ex’s who hated what their men loved, women who found out too late you can take the man off the bike but you can’t take the bike out of the man.
 Women who loved the ride or the life, women who didn’t that you wished well and left behind.
 Brothers torn from the road by nagging bitches.
 Men whose women left for caged men.

-Women loved, women known, women left, women lost, and one who stayed.
-A woman that you know damn well is out there and the only way to find her is to keep riding.
+Women loved, women known, women left, women lost, and one who stayed and is with you still and you will always love even if you give up the bike.
+For some, a woman that you know damn well is out there and the only way to find her is to keep riding.

 Scoots loved, vibrating scoots your ass was welded to but that was ok because it vibrated the nethers of the ladies.
 Scoots lost to time, lost to banks, lost to ex’s, lost to . . . . a dozen reasons, mostly none good enough to end riding.
 The sheet-covered bike in the garage that you ride sometimes on Saturdays despite your wife’s frowns, and you do truly praise the Lord but you skip church Sunday mornings for the communing you have with Him riding alone in His sixty mile-an-hour wind.

-loved and lost, lost to time and geography and marriages and the grim
+Brothers loved and lost, lost to time and geography and marriages and the grim reaper.